pabma/MuSe-FuTa/README.md

 - **Memory**: This software is computer heavy!
 At least 16GB of RAM should be needed for a smooth run.

-- **GPU**: Some parts of the sofware allow for GPU acceleration to run faster, so it could be a good idea tohave a good GPU.
+- **GPU**: Some parts of the sofware allow for GPU acceleration to run faster, so it could be a good idea to have a good GPU.
 It is not a dead deal if you do not have one, though.

 - **Python**: Python 3.10 must be used, at least for your virtual environment.
 The installation instructions already cover this, but better safe than sorry!